• Skip to main content

 swiss cheese

-While this epiphyte plant – which is native to the rainforests in south America is a flowering plant, it’s primarily grown indoors for its attractive foliage and the height it grows up to.
+While this epiphyte house plant – which is native to the rainforests in South America is a flowering plant, it’s primarily grown indoors for its attractive foliage and the height it grows up to.
 It’s a plant that becomes a room’s focal point once it matures.

 The holes and cuts within the leaves are to form, so the plant survives well within its natural rainforest habitat when strong winds and heavy downpours (I mean very heavy) appear.
 Leaves without these cuts and holes will break easily because of their size and the force of the weather conditions.

-The Swiss cheese plant is fairly easy to care for and maintain; however, if the right conditions and instructions are not followed, the plant leaves can look very unattractive (see plant problems below).
+The Swiss cheese vine is fairly easy to care for and maintain; however, if the right conditions and instructions are not followed, the plant leaves can look very unattractive (see plant problems below).

 Aerial roots: This species has aerial roots to support the growing plant.
-These roots, which hang from a stem, have to push into the compost, and they can be placed on a moss stick (plastic tube with netting filled with peat), if you wish the plant to grow very tall.
+These roots, which hang from a stem, have to be pushed into the compost, and they can be placed on a moss stick (plastic tube with netting filled with peat) if you wish the plant to grow very tall.

-Flowering and fruit: The cheese plant does flower in its natural habitat or somewhere that mimics it’s natural habit very well.
+Flowering and fruit: The swiss cheese vine does flower in its natural habitat or somewhere that mimics its natural habitat very well.
 It’s very rare to see them flower indoors.
 These flowers are a whitish-colored spathe type with a spadix in the center.

 flower